docc-lab/casper/README.md

 ### Statistics describing inconsistencies:
 In the CASPER tarball(s), the statistics describing inconsistencies are stored in the `error-stats` folder.
 For each `.csv.gz`, there is a corresponding `global-stats` JSON file that records the total number of traces processed, the number of traces that are unaffected by inconsistencies, and the number of traces affected by each inconsistency.

 Additionally, for [`rebuild`] mode, each `.csv.gz` has a corresponding `errors` JSON file.
-For each trace, it records metadata about the trace, the number of occurrences of different inconsistencies, and the details of each context propogation error.
+For each trace, it records metadata about the trace, the number of occurrences of different inconsistencies, and the details of each context propagation error.

 We collect the following data for each trace:
 1. `total_num_rpcids`: total number of unique rpcids identified in the input